sharanyaR4/svaraai-assignment/README.md

 2. Use the interface to interact with the application
 3. All data operations are handled through the backend API

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## 📝 License

-This project is created for assignment purposes.

-## 👤 Author

 **Sharanya R**
 - GitHub: [@sharanyaR4](https://github.com/sharanyaR4)